-The blue is but another tender reminder of the unremitting circle of a play we call life.
+The breeze is but another tender reminder of the unremitting circle of a play we call life.
 I’ve yet to lift my eyes out from under this scruffy wool blanket but I can tell from the scampering of the eager paws just outside these wooden walls that the blackness of night is giving in once again to that blasted reality of daylight.

-When will my beloved night win this never-ending struggle?
+When will my beloved night win this never ending struggle?

 Gradually I open my eyes and stare at my new day through the luminescence of that brown ratty blanket.
-Laying there I think to myself: What if I just stayed on this old mattress all day and just waited for the night to take over, again?
+Laying there I think to myself: What if I just stayed on this old mattress all day and just waited for the night to take over again?
 I’ve got nothing to do, nowhere to go, and best of all no one to meet.
-It’s settled; I’m going back to sleep.
+It’s settled, I’m going back to sleep.

 Out of sight out of mind they say, there might be something to that.